lviennot/contraction-hierarchies/README.md

 # Contraction Hierarchies

 C++ code for contracting a weighted graph according to Contraction Hierarchies (CH) algorithm.

+Author: Laurent Viennot, Inria, 2020.

+### Compilation

 Compile with `make` (which will call cmake).